Blizz Uganda: Overview

 Blizz Uganda is a registered media company licensed as an online website.

-The website covers fields of Entertainment, Politics and Sports news in addition to music streaming and downloading.
+The website covers fields of Entertainment, Politics, and Sports news, in addition to music streaming and downloading.
 The website mostly covers local news from Uganda.

 Reception

-Blizz Uganda upon its launch become one of the most visited websites in the country.
+Blizz Uganda upon its launch became one of the most visited websites in the country.
 In 2021,May, it was listed as Number 10 in the list of most visited websites in the country.